 Proposal 2: Modify Note 9 in Table 5.5A.3.1-1 of TS 38.101-1 as follows:

-NOTE 9: Minimum requirements for Power Class 1.5 are applicable for this single uplink carrier with up to 2Tx antenna connectors in this downlink/uplink combination
+NOTE 9: Minimum requirements for Power Class 1.5 are applicable for this single uplink carrier with up to 2Tx antenna connectors in this downlink combination or in this downlink combination with uplinkTxSwitchingOption configured for switchedUL.

 There are notes in the Tables 5.5A.3.1-2, 5.5A.3.1-3, and 5.5A.3.1-4 corresponding to Note 8 and Note 9 in Tables 5.5A.3.1-1 which should be modified as in Proposal 1 and Proposal 2, respectively.
 The notes in the later tables have some slight differences in wording which should be resolved for consistency.